andrewMacmurray/tic-tac-toe-ruby/README.md

 > bundle exec rspec
 ```

-Or you can run the tests in the background with guard
+Run the application with

 ```
-> bundle exec guard
+> bin/console
 ```

-Guard will re-run the tests if any changes are saved in `lib` or `spec`